Palestinian territories profile

 In 2005, Israel completed the withdrawal of all its troops and settlers from the Gaza Strip but it retains control of the airspace, seafront and access - including deliveries of food and other goods - apart from the crossing with Egypt.

-The Islamist Hamas movement, which runs Gaza, explicitly rejects Oslo and its charter calls for Israel's "nullification".
+The Islamist Hamas movement explicitly rejects Oslo and its charter calls for Israel's "nullification".

 Separate factions